 - The Puranic date for Earth’s most recent mass extinction is 251.152 million years ago.
 The current estimate within the scientific community is 251.9 million years ago.

+In this way, the universal timeline of Vedic cosmology closely matches the timeline of modern science.
 In addition, the Puranas accurately describe many, many other scientific phenomena that have only recently been understood in contemporary scientific circles, such as:

 - The sun’s future evolution into a Red Giant, and its ultimate explosion into planetary nebulae

 - The various stages of fetal development of a human infant in the womb

 - The first appearance of life on Earth

 - The time period for the initial formation of stars within the Universe